April 25 House of Culture: Usage

 The April 25 House of Culture is home to the April 25th Culture and Art Composition Office, which is in charge of organizing major KPA cultural events, including international conferences and state funerals.
 In addition to meetings for military education, awards and solidarity, and official state ceremonies and party meetings such as the 6th and 7th Congresses of the Workers' Party of Korea, the theatres in the 25 April House of Culture are used for cultural events such as performances by the Korean People's Army Ensemble, or the band Moranbong.

 The building rarely sees visits by tourists.

-In North Korean culture
+In culture

 The North Korean postal service issued a stamp on 7 October 1976, primarily for domestic use, depicting the then new building.

+The building appeared in the 2019 South Korean film Ashfall.